The pigment cell-specific proteome

 • Cell type enriched: At least four-fold higher mRNA level in a certain cell type compared to any other cell type.

 Table 1.
-Number of genes in the subdivided specificity categories of elevated expression in melanocytes.
+Number of genes in the subdivided specificity categories of elevated expression in pigment cells as a group compared to other grouped cell types.

 Melanocytes

-As shown in Table 1, 260 genes are elevated in melanocytes compared to other cell types.
 Melanocytes are mainly located in the basal layer of the epidermis and their primary role is to produce and deliver melanin-pigment to keratinocytes through dendritic processes.
+As shown in Table 2, 248 genes show elevated expression in melanocytes compared to other cell types.
 Genes with elevated expression in melanocytes include MLANA and DCT, which encode proteins involved in the melanin-synthesis pathways.

 MLANA - skin